Chinese Business Visa for Indian Citizens: Complete Guide 2026

 The Solution: Strategic timing and contingency planning:

-- Monitor Chinese public holidays—consulates close, adding non-processing days
+- Monitor Chinese public holidays on the CVASC website—consulates close completely, adding non-processing days to your timeline

-- Consider express processing if timeline is compressed
+- Consider express processing if timeline is compressed, though this adds ₹1,800-2,700 to costs

-- Maintain flexible travel bookings until visa confirmation
+- Maintain flexible travel bookings (refundable flights, hotel reservations) until visa confirmation to avoid costly cancellations

 According to Arun Mehta, a textile exporter with 15+ China trips: "I learned to apply immediately after confirming business dates, not waiting until flights are booked.
 This buffer has saved me from three potential trip cancellations over the past two years."